 It’s crucial to think about the communication channels your customers would prefer when choosing whether to use a cloud-based or on-premises solution.

-Research shows that 77 percent of customers think speed to resolution is the best indicator of good service.
+A study from West shows that 77% of customers think speed to resolution is the best indicator of good service.
 In other words: they want their issues resolved fast — and aren’t willing to wait around for agents to answer the phone.